 The Grauer School is an independent college preparatory school in Encinitas, CA, serving Northern San Diego and surroundings, close to the communities of Carlsbad, La Costa, Del Mar, Solana Beach, and Rancho Santa Fe.
 We offer rigorous academics, enriching arts and athletics, and unparalleled leadership opportunities – all in a trusting and socially inclusive environment.
 There is no other private school like it in San Diego.

 The Grauer School, one of San Diego’s premier prep schools, was founded in 1991 by Dr. Stuart Grauer.
 Our students have matriculated to the nation’s finest colleges and universities.
-Our campus and diverse programs accommodate 150 students in grades six through 12.
+Our campus and diverse programs accommodate approximately 150 students in grades seven through 12.

 Imagine your child in the front row of every class.
 The Grauer School is a leader in the nation’s highly regarded “Small Schools” movement, which allows for the individualized attention that has been largely lost in other middle and high schools.
 Backed by many years of research, families in schools with fewer than 200 students find that students thrive because they are better able to connect with each other and with their teachers.